International Group Insurance For Expats

-Understanding What Is Necessary When Creating an International Group Insurance Plan
+Understanding What Is Necessary When Creating an International Group Insurance for expats

 by David G. Tompkins, CLU

 Sending an employee overseas is a huge investment for an organization—large or small.
 Most firms don’t realize that the cost of a failed overseas assignment can often run past $500,000 once all the costs are accounted for.
-Thus, it makes a lot of sense to invest in an employee’s financial safety net—his or her international group insurance.
+Thus, it makes a lot of sense to invest in an employee’s financial safety net—his or her international group insurance plans for expats.

 In addition to looking at the overall cost of the expat benefit plan, one should also include ease of administration.
 Employees are also impressed by a plan that has prompt claims settlement in any currency and the ability to settle claims directly.
 Once the employee repatriates back to his or her home country, the coverage usually ends.
 Most expatriate plans are not in compliance with state and federal laws such as HIPAA, COBRA, and ERISA—check with your international insurance broker for guidance on this.